rspective/voucherify.js/README.md

   });
  ```

-You can read more about request object and responses in full documentation on [docs.voucherify.io](http://docs.voucherify.io/reference#the-redemption-object)

 ### Publish vouchers

 There is an option to publish vouchers through the client API.
 In order to do that